crusaderky/python_project_template/README.md

 github.
 It includes:

 - Automated tests with py.test
-- Enforced static code validation with flake8 and mypy
+- Enforced static code linting and validation with flake8, black and mypy
 - Sphinx documentation framework
 - Integration with readthedocs, Travis, and AppVeyor
 - CI tests against multiple versions of Python (Anaconda distribution)